mdn/content/files/en-us/web/api/windowsharedstorage/selecturl/index.md

     - `data` {{optional_inline}}
       - : An object representing any data required for executing the operation.
     - `keepAlive` {{optional_inline}}
       - : A boolean value.
 If set to `true`, the {{domxref("SharedStorageWorkletGlobalScope")}} of the associated worklet is kept alive, and the operation can be run multiple times.
-The default value, `false`, means that the {{domxref("SharedStorageWorkletGlobalScope")}} is terminated after the operation is run.
-In such cases, to use the worklet module again it would have to be re-added using {{domxref("Worklet.addModule", "addModule()")}}.
+The default value, `false`, means that the {{domxref("SharedStorageWorkletGlobalScope")}} is terminated after the operation is run; it therefore cannot be run again.
     - `resolveToConfig` {{optional_inline}}
       - : A boolean value.
 If set to `true`, the fulfillment value of the {{jsxref("Promise")}} returned by `run()` will be a {{domxref("FencedFrameConfig")}} object that can be used to load content into a {{htmlelement("fencedframe")}} via its `config` attribute.
 The default value, `false`, means that the fulfillment value will be a URL that can be used to embed content into an {{htmlelement("iframe")}}.